MarkusR1805/ollama/README.md

 ```
 ollama pull deepseek-coder-v2:16b
 ```
-Use the terminal to go to the directory where you installed the repository. cd directory Start the program in the terminal with:
+Use the terminal to go to the directory where you installed the repository.<br>
+Start the program in the terminal with:
 ```
 python ollama.py